SandUpt/AUTO1_Business_Analyst_Case_Study/README.md

 AUTO1 Inventory Performance Project

-This folder contains my full analysis and dashboard for the AUTO1 inventory management case study.
+This folder contains full analysis and dashboard for the AUTO1 inventory management case study.
 It includes the data preparation, SQL logic, Python exploration and the final Tableau dashboard.

 Main Files